 Next door, up a steep slope, largely hidden by trees, is the Baptist Church, by respected Birmingham architect George Ingall, (1826-1900), who was a Congregational Lay minister and designed many chapels.

 Malvern Baptist Church glimpsed from the corner of Grange Road

 The Baptist Church was built about 1893 on the site of the Hay Well Baths, one of Dr Gully's Hydropathic Establishments.
 The Baptist minister at the time was Rev William James Povey MA who acquired the land in 1889 and retired from the church in 1919; you will find his grave in Great Malvern cemetery.

 Malvern Baptist Church seating 200 is well attended and the U3A Welsh Group meets in the cosy church hall - you will find the door to the hall on the lower east side of the church (click to see photo of the interior of the church).

-Across the road is number 33, a large block of apartments overlooking Priory Park, now known as 'Park View'.
+Across the road is number 33, an imposing block of apartments overlooking Priory Park, now known as 'Park View'.
 The building was completed about 1848.
-Park View was built as a Hydropathic Water Cure Establishment (see plaque opposite) for Dr James Wilson (born 1807 Holywell, Flintshire, died 1867 Ilkley, Yorkshire).
+Park View was originally built as a Hydropathic Water Cure Establishment (see plaque opposite) for Dr James Wilson (born 1807 Holywell, Flintshire, died 1867 Ilkley, Yorkshire).
 When the 'Water Cure' waned the Hydro became the County Hotel, and later it was used as a hostel for Royal Radar Establishment apprentices.
 The photo below was taken from Priory Park and shows the fine bowed facade.